CyberFlameGO/svnpython/Doc/tutorial/introduction.rst

    >>> word[2:]    # Everything except the first two characters
    'lpA'

 Unlike a C string, Python strings cannot be changed.
 Assigning to an  indexed position in the string results in an error::

    >>> word[0] = 'x'
    Traceback (most recent call last):
      File "<stdin>", line 1, in ?
-   TypeError: object does not support item assignment
+   TypeError: object doesn't support item assignment
    >>> word[:1] = 'Splat'
    Traceback (most recent call last):
      File "<stdin>", line 1, in ?
-   TypeError: object does not support slice assignment
+   TypeError: object doesn't support slice assignment

 However, creating a new string with the combined content is easy and efficient::